Chumsy0725/Visual-Perception-for-Self-Driving-Cars/README.md

 ## Aplying Stereo Depth

-In this Stereo Depth, an Image pair obtained by a stereo camera pair in the CARLA Simulator enviroment is used to,
+In the Stereo Depth, an Image pair obtained by a stereo camera pair in the CARLA Simulator enviroment is used to,
 - Obtain depth details from a pair of stereo images and their respective Projection matrix
 - Find the Distance to collision with an obstacle